s1monw/hammertime/README.md

 or [kibana-dashboard](https://github.com/elasticsearch/kibana-dashboard) as well as online data fetch from twitter via your personal twitter account.
 In order to go through all the examples you should have a reasonable internet connection.

+Here is a [video](http://vimeo.com/66303050) of me giving this talk at NoSQL Matters in Cologne 2013.